 Why and how do I parboil potatoes?

-I get it!
+I totally get it.
 Parboiling the potatoes before chopping and sautéing is just another step to do and pot to wash.
 I’m all for simplifying things in the kitchen.

 To cut down on assembly time, I’ve even parboiled the potatoes a day ahead of making the burritos, simply chopping and sautéing prior to cooking the eggs and continuing with the recipe.